stephanieasitimbay02/CS330-PLP/README.md

 - The beginning and end of code blocks under each condition in if/else if/else statements are marked by curly brackets
 - The beginning of a code block under a case in a switch statement is marked by a semicolon and indentation.
 All cases and their code blocks are inside of curly brackets
 - C++ does use short-circuit evaluation for && and || statements
+- For switch statements, you must use break to prevent the program from continuing to the next case